aditya-sharma-hub/aditya-sharma-hub/README.md

 ### 🧠 About Me

-I’m a passionate *Data Scientist* focused on leveraging *Machine Learning, AI, and Data Analytics* to build impactful solutions.
+I’m a passionate Data Scientist focused on leveraging Machine Learning, AI, and Data Analytics to build impactful solutions.
-Currently pursuing my *Computer Science degree*, I thrive on creating real-world data-driven insights.
+Currently pursuing my Computer Science degree, I thrive on creating real-world data-driven insights.

 💬 “The goal is to turn data into information, and information into insight.”